rpsu/dvd_converter/README.md

 ## References

 This script relies fully on [FFmpeg](https://www.ffmpeg.org) converter.
 It has a very useful [Documentation page](https://www.ffmpeg.org/ffmpeg.html).
+When you are at it take also look at the [encoding section in FFmpeg wiki](https://trac.ffmpeg.org/wiki#Encoding). **Some very good stuff, if you are in need of altering the conversion details here.**

 ---